UT Tyler Grants: Funding Your Success

 Associate Degree Recipients

-When funding is available TEXAS Grants for first-time associate degree recipients may be awarded.
-The program requires that the college student be a Texas resident, have financial need, earn the first associate degree from a public technical, state or community college in Texas, and be currently enrolled in a degree-seeking program.
-Awards must be made no later than 12 months after the associate degree is received.
+When funding is available, students who earned an associate degree from a public or private institution of higher education in Texas may be considered for a Texas Grant Award.
+The program requires that the college student be a Texas resident, have financial need and be currently enrolled in a degree-seeking program.
+Within 12 months after the associate degree is received.

 Students who meet program requirements based on receipt of an associate degree may receive awards for up to 90 semester credit hours, a maximum of 3 years from the start of the first award year, or until receipt of the first baccalaureate degree, whichever comes first.
 For renewal of this award, students must complete at least 24 semester credit hours with a minimum overall GPA of 2.5.